 Previously, water agencies uploaded data for select wells to the California Statewide Groundwater Elevation Monitoring (CASGEM) program.
-As Indio Subbasin has an approved Alternative Plan, GSAs will now meet the monitoring requirements using the MNM on the SGMA Portal.
-Indio Subbasin GSAs submitted monitoring data for the SGMA Key Wells to the Monitoring Network Module (MNM) in December 2021 and will continue to update it with seasonal monitoring data.
+As Indio Subbasin has an approved Alternative Plan, GSAs now meet the monitoring requirements using the MNM on the SGMA Portal.
+Indio Subbasin GSAs submitted monitoring data for the SGMA Key Wells to MNM for the Alternative Plan and will continue to update it with seasonal monitoring data.
 The GSAs will no longer upload data to CASGEM for basins covered by Alternative Plans.